mesopelagique/ListboxFocus/README.md

 Code in [Project/Sources/Forms/Form1/method.4dm](Project/Sources/Forms/Form1/method.4dm)

 PS: no focus lost even if window loose focus, maybe there is a way to fix that

+PS2: an other solution could be to refresh all elements than the one that receive `On Getting Focus`, but a lot of things will be refresh for nothing.
+So maybe a list of element you want to see refreshed.